Researcher | Research Overview

 Pierre Dupont received a PhD in mechanical engineering from Rensselaer Polytechnic Institute.
 He was a postdoctoral fellow in the School of Engineering and Applied Sciences at Harvard University.
-He subsequently joined the College of Engineering at Boston University where he was a professor in the Departments of Mechanical Engineering and Biomedical Engineering.
-He recently moved his group from BU to Boston Children's Hospital.
+He subsequently joined the College of Engineering at Boston University where he was a professor in the Departments of Mechanical Engineering and Biomedical Engineering before moving his group from BU to Boston Children's Hospital.